FAQ 50 ( Leaving Magazines Loaded )

 What causes magazine springs to wear out?

-Is it safe to store loaded magazines?
+Is it better to store magazines empty or loaded?

 More General Videos You Might Like